JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

     0.677372
     0.746407

-As we can see, the function performs a static split and not a random assignment.
+As we can see in all previous examples, the function performs a static split and not a random assignment.
 This may not always be what we really want.
 For that purpose, this package provides a function called :func:`shuffleobs`, which we introduced in an earlier section.
-Using :func:`shuffleobs` in combination with :func:`splitobs`
-will result in a random assignment of observations to the data partitions.
+Using :func:`shuffleobs` in combination with :func:`splitobs` will result in a random assignment of observations to the data partitions.

 .. code-block:: jlcon